lamnguyenx/lamnguyenx.github.io/resume.md

   - Conducted deep dive into KaldiASR ecosystem, GStreamer framework and Android NDK.
   - Successfully ported online GStreamer-based Kaldi implementation from x86 to Android ARM architecture
   - Integrated ported implementation with GStreamer Android demo application to achieve real-time voice recognition
-  - Project was archived when client pivoted to a more mature solution.

 ### SealCommerce (2017 - 2018)